mkuzmick/mk-style-lab/README.md

     },
   ```

-### INSTALL MDX PLUGIN
+delete all the gatsby stuff in components and pages and start from scratch (just remember to add back in an `index.js` and a `404.js`)

-One option is to JUST install the mdx plugin and have it handle both `.md` and `.mdx` files.
+Then install MDX and theme-ui . . .

-- install the [gatsby-plugin-mdx](https://www.gatsbyjs.com/plugins/gatsby-plugin-mdx/?=mdx) and [gatsby-remark-images](https://www.gatsbyjs.com/plugins/gatsby-remark-images/?=remark%20images) plugins:
+/www.gatsbyjs.com/plugins/gatsby-remark-images/?=remark%20images) plugins:
   ```
-  npm install gatsby-remark-images gatsby-plugin-sharp gatsby-plugin-mdx @mdx-js/mdx @mdx-js/react
+  npm install gatsby-remark-images gatsby-plugin-sharp gatsby-plugin-mdx @mdx-js/mdx @mdx-js/react npm install theme-ui @theme-ui/presets gatsby-plugin-theme-ui normalize.css
   ```

-* in `gatsby-config.js`, add the `gatsby-remark-images` plugin and the `gatsby-plugin-mdx` (also adding the `gatsby-remark-images` plugin _within_ the `gatsby-plugin-mdx` object too).
+in `gatsby-config.js`, add the `gatsby-remark-images` plugin and the `gatsby-plugin-mdx` (also adding the `gatsby-remark-images` plugin _within_ the `gatsby-plugin-mdx` object too).
 If you want the `mdx` plugin to handle `.md` file extensions too, add a line to options specifying that:
   ```
   `gatsby-remark-images`,
   {